madhur/madhur.github.com/index.markdown

 +--	{.section}
 Work
 ========
 I was previously working as [Consultant](/work) in Microsoft.
 I keep a technical blog called _[Code Articles Discussion on Microsoft Technologies](http://blogs.msdn.com/mahuja)_ on Microsoft technologies.
 This is the site for everything I do apart from my work.
 I am currently a student and looking for part time employment.
-Have a look at my [resume](/images/Madhur_Ahuja_Resume.pdf).
 =--

 +-- {.section}